-The Land Protection (Pest and Stock Route Management Act) 2002 of requirements) about the fencing of stock routes and the building and maintaining of fences to prevent movement of declared pest animals.
+The Land Protection (Pest and Stock Route Management) Act 2002 provides for the declaration and management of particular pests and the management of the stock route network, including fencing for stock routes.
+That legislation specifies a number of requirements) about the fencing of stock routes and the building and maintaining of fences to prevent movement of declared pest animals.
 The Land Protection (Pest and Stock Route Management) Act 2002 empowers local governments to require an owner to build and maintain a stock proof fence to prevent stock entering a part of the network so local governments should use those powers rather than the LGCAFR Model's provisions for fencing matters relating to stock routes.
-Local governments that have responsibilities for the management of stock routes should consider the specific requirements of the Land Protection (Pest and Stock Route Management) Act 2002 for managing stock routes when developing subordinate legislation to ensure there is no inconsistency between activities regulated under the local law and the state legislation.
+Local governments that have responsibilities for the management of stock routes should consider the specific requirements of the Land Protection (Pest and Stock Route Route Powers).

+Management) Act 2002 for managing stock routes when developing subordinate legislation to ensure there is no inconsistency between activities regulated under the local law and the state legislation.